The Woman Disputed

-The Woman Disputed is a 1928 American synchronized sound film.
+The Woman Disputed is a 1928 American synchronized sound drama film directed by Henry King and Sam Taylor.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The plot draws in part on the 1880 short story "Boule de Suif" by French writer Guy de Maupassant.

 Norma Talmadge stars as a good-hearted Austrian prostitute drawn into a romantic triangle on the eve of World War I. Based on a Denison Clift play, the nationalities of the characters had to be adjusted to satisfy official complaints registered with the MPPDA from the German government.

 This film would be the last film Talmadge made without audible dialogue.
 After this film was completed she separated from her husband and producer Schenck.
 Talmadge would spend much of the following year on vocal lessons in preparation for her first talking picture.
 Talmadge appeared in two talking films.
 The lackluster response to them forced her into an early retirement.

 Plot

-In the city of Lemberg, Austria, Mary Ann Wagner (Norma Talmadge), a street girl with a tarnished past but a noble heart, finds unexpected kindness from two young military officers: the warm and affable Austrian Lieutenant Paul Hartman (Gilbert Roland) and his proud Russian friend, Lieutenant Nika Turgenov (Arnold Kent), on furlough from his post.
-Their friendship and trust awaken something new in Mary Ann—a sense of self-worth and dignity—and she begins to reform her life.
+In the city of Lemberg, Austria, Mary Ann Wagner, a street girl with a tarnished past but a noble heart, finds unexpected kindness from two young military officers: the warm and affable Austrian Lieutenant Paul Hartman and his proud Russian friend, Lieutenant Nika Turgenov, on furlough from his post.
+Their friendship and trust awaken something new in Mary Ann, a sense of self worth and dignity, and she begins to reform her life.
 So grateful is she for their friendship that she fails to realize both men have secretly fallen in love with her.

 Then war erupts between Austria and Russia.
 One morning, Paul and Nika each receive urgent orders to return to their regiments.
 Nika’s first instinct is to call Mary Ann, but she is not at home.
-Surprised and troubled by her absence at such an early hour, he visits Paul—only to find Mary Ann in Paul’s room, helping him pack.
+Surprised and troubled by her absence at such an early hour, he visits Paul only to find Mary Ann in Paul’s room, helping him pack.

 This moment of impending separation forces Paul and Mary Ann to confront their feelings, and they realize they are in love.
 When Nika confesses his love and asks Mary Ann to come back to Russia with him, Paul intervenes, revealing that Mary Ann has promised to become his wife.

 Shattered and betrayed, Nika erupts in jealous fury, accusing them of deceiving him and making love behind his back.
 Enraged, he nearly comes to blows with Paul, but Mary Ann steps between them—the “disputed woman”—begging Nika to understand the truth.
 But Nika storms out, vowing revenge.

 His chance comes months later.
-Now a Russian officer stationed in Lemberg, which has fallen to Russian control, Nika presides over a tribunal judging Mary Ann and five others—including Father Roche (Michael Vavitch)—who are caught trying to flee the city in defiance of martial law.
+Now a Russian officer stationed in Lemberg, which has fallen to Russian control, Nika presides over a tribunal judging Mary Ann and five others (including Father Roche) who are caught trying to flee the city in defiance of martial law.
 The Russian authorities, desperate to trap Libert, a legendary Austrian spy believed to be operating in the city, have decreed death for violators.